DIY Saunas

 How thick should sauna walls be?

 They aren't as thick as one might initially think.
-The main factor that decides your sauna wall thickness is if it's going to be an indoor or outdoor sauna.
+The main factor that decides your sauna wall thickness is if it's going to be an indoor or diy outdoor sauna.
 Indoor saunas benefit from your house's insulating properties, so the heat difference between the inside and outside of your sauna won't be that drastic.

 Having 2 to 3 inches of the combined thickness (wood plus insulation) should do the trick for an indoor sauna, but if you plan on having it outside, then the temperature difference can be more, especially during winter.
 In that case, the thickness of both your insulation and wood can increase to four or even five inches.